 However, the sooner you get your application in, the better.
 Housing, financial aid awards, and first-semester class selection are all first-come, first-served, so the sooner you apply, the more options you’ll have if accepted.

-First-year undergraduate applicants (including transfer students) seeking to enroll in Fall 2018 or later should submit the following to be considered for admission to Northern Vermont University
+First-year undergraduate applicants (including transfer and international students) should submit the following to be considered for admission to Northern Vermont University:

 - A completed application.